sylviaM361/dsc-machine-learning-project/README.md

 ## Business Problem

 Public health agencies often struggle to determine which populations are less likely to receive vaccinations during disease outbreaks.
+Without this information;
-Without this information, vaccination campaigns may fail to reach the most hesitant or vulnerable populations, and healthcare resources may not be distributed efficiently.
+- Vaccination campaigns may fail to reach the most hesitant or vulnerable populations

-Understanding the factors that influence vaccination decisions can help policymakers and healthcare providers design targeted interventions that increase vaccine uptake and reduce the spread of infectious diseases.
+- Healthcare resources may not be distributed efficiently.
+- Disease spread may increase

+This project aims to solve that problem by predicting vaccination behavior and identifying key influencing factors.

 ---